- A-Z Policy Manual

 5.2.2.
 Hiring committees will advance all minimally qualified veterans to the first stage of interviews.

 5.2.3.
-At every stage following first stage interviews and prior to reference check, hiring committees will group all remaining candidates into categories based on an assessment of their qualifications and most current information.
+At every stage following first stage interviews prior to the hiring decision, hiring committees will group all remaining candidates into categories based on an assessment of their qualifications and most current information.
 Examples of these categories might include highly qualified, well qualified, minimally qualified, and unqualified.
 Each qualified veteran is then moved up one category in order to provide a preference.
 All candidates in the top category are advanced to the next stage of the screening process.
 If it is necessary to advance additional categories, the veterans included in those categories will also be advanced.
 At each consecutive stage of the screening process, all remaining applicants are reallocated to new categories based in part on new information received at the subsequent stage.
 If a disabled veteran is not advanced, their application will be reviewed once more by the search committee to determine if there is an opportunity to advance.

 5.3.
 Compliance, Enforcement, and Implementation

 5.3.1.
 Staff in the Office of Human Resources will work with the chairs of hiring committees to document the application of this policy and will consult with the Office of Equal Opportunity and Access on when and how to apply the preference at various stages of the hiring process, as described in this policy.